chanchalIITP/Author-Verification/README.md

 # Author-Verification
 Author verification is a problem of verifying whether two documents belong to the same author or not.

 We have used siamese network for author verification.
+C50 data-set is used as the data-set for author verification.We have re-created the data-set as per siamese network requirement.

-C50 data-set is used as the data-set for author verification.
+text1, text2, class
-We have re-created the data-set as per siamese network requirement. text1, text2, class e.g : text11, text21, YES
+e.g : text11, text21, YES
       text12, text22, NO